Senate passes bill to protect kids online and make tech companies accountable for harmful content

 The idea, Blumenthal and Blackburn say, is for the platforms to be “safe by design.”

 “The message we are sending to big tech is that kids are not your product,” Blackburn said at a news conference as the Senate passed the bill.
-“Kids are not your profit source.
-And we are going to protect them in the virtual space.”
+“Kids are not your profit source."

+And Meta Platforms, which owns Facebook and Instagram, said in a statement that it supports the development of standards but it would instead prefer legislation to require app stores to get parents’ approval when teenagers download apps.

-Blumenthal and Blackburn have said they worked to find a balance between forcing companies to become more responsible for what children see online while also ensuring that Congress does not go too far in regulating what individuals post — an effort to head off potential legal challenges and win over lawmakers who worry that regulation could impose on freedom of expression.
+Blumenthal and Blackburn have said they wanted to put the burden on companies, not parents.
+And they have also worked to find a balance between forcing companies to become more responsible for what children see online while also ensuring that Congress does not go too far in regulating what individuals post — an effort to head off potential legal challenges over freedom of expression.

+But some critics say the bill still goes too far.
+The American Civil Liberties Union said the bill could threaten users' privacy and compared it to “book bans and classroom censorship laws.”

+“The House must block this dangerous bill before it's too late,” said Jenna Leventoff, a senior policy counsel at the ACLU.

-In addition to First Amendment concerns, some critics have said the legislation could harm kids who wouldn’t be able to access information on LGBTQ+ issues or reproductive rights — although the bill has been revised to address many of those criticisms, and major LGBTQ+ groups have decided to support the proposed legislation.
+Some advocacy groups have also expressed concerns that the bill could harm kids who wouldn’t be able to access information on LGBTQ+ issues or reproductive rights — although the bill has been revised to address some of those criticisms, and major LGBTQ+ groups are not opposing the legislation.

+Oregon Sen. Ron Wyden, a fierce and longtime advocate for freedom of speech online, said he voted against the bill because of concerns about the censorship of health information for LGBTQ+ teens and the potential for lawsuits against encryption services that help young people stay safe from predators.

 The bill also includes an update to child privacy laws that prohibit online companies from collecting personal information from users under 13, raising that age to 17.
-It would also ban targeted advertising to teenagers and allow teens or guardians to delete a minor’s personal information.
+It would also ban targeted advertising to teenagers and provide what lawmakers call an “eraser button” to delete a minor’s personal information.

 Massachusetts Sen. Ed Markey, sponsored the original legislation in 1998 — the last time Congress passed a child online safety law — and worked with Republican Sen. Bill Cassidy of Louisiana on the update.
 Markey said that the online space “has come a long way” since the first bill and new tools are needed for parents as teens have struggled with mental health.